Iteration Layer

 International Data Transfers

 Our primary infrastructure is in the EU (Hetzner, Germany).
-Where transfers outside the EEA are necessary — for example, when content is processed through Google Vertex AI (data processed in the Netherlands) — we rely on the EU-US Data Privacy Framework, EU Standard Contractual Clauses (SCCs), or adequacy decisions.
+Where transfers outside the EEA are necessary — for example, payment processing, AI inference, or monitoring regions — we rely on the EU-US Data Privacy Framework, EU Standard Contractual Clauses (SCCs), or adequacy decisions.
+If the EU-US Data Privacy Framework is invalidated, we will fall back to SCCs where available and notify users of material changes to transfer mechanisms via email and an update to this policy.
 See our Data Processing Agreement for details.

 Data Retention